Patricia Cumper: Life

 Cumper was born and grew up in Jamaica, with her English father and Jamaican mother.
 She followed her parents to study at Cambridge University, for which she won a scholarship from The Queen's School in Kingston, to study Archaeology and Anthropology at Girton College (1973–76).
 While there, Cumper was a College Exhibitioner and was also awarded a full swimming Blue, captaining the swim team.

 After graduating, Cumper returned to Jamaica, where she began a career writing for the radio, including two major soap operas, Malvina's Revenge and Mortimer Simmonds.
 Returning to Britain in 1993 she continued her career as a playwright, writing for BBC Radio 4.

 In the 2013 New Year Honours she was appointed a Member of the Most Excellent Order of the British Empire (MBE) for services to the arts.

-She has sons and grandsons, whom she describes as "the great joys of her life".